Crowdedlight/Crows-Electronic-Warfare/README.md

 # Crows-Electronic-Warfare
-A arma 3 mod that allows zeus to add additional eletronic measures available for the players.
+A arma 3 mod that allows zeus to add additional electronic measures available for the players.

 ### Requirements
 This mod requires Zeus Enhanced (ZEN) and CBA3